-- Bi-directional half-duplex data transmission.
 Serial data stream can be transported in one direction, data transfer to the other side requires using a transceiver.
 A transceiver (commonly referred to as 'driver') is a device or an electrical circuit that forms a physical signal on the transmitter side.

-- Symmetrical communication channel.
 Receiving or transmitting data requires two equivalent signal wires.
 The wires are used to exchange data in both directions (alternatively).
 With the help of a twisted pair cable, the symmetrical channel significantly increases the stability of a signal and suppresses electromagnetic radiation generated by the useful signal.

-- Multi-pointing.
 RS-485 communication line can work with multiple receivers and transceivers connected.
 At the same time, one transmitter and several receivers can be attached to one communication line at a time.
 All the other transmitters that need to be connected should wait until the communication line is free for data transmission.

 When RS485 communication line is ready for operation at the physical level, it's time to think about the data transfer protocol - an agreement between the system's devices on the format of the data packets transmission.